 Located 2 miles from the Grandstand, the second stop is where you will find the moving stones!
 From the Wood Fence parking area, it is about a 0.5 mile walk to the southeast to see the stones.

 Another reason to visit this area first is that it is far less crowded.
 This means that there is more parking available and more space to get out and explore.
 Also, there is less human destruction (more on that later) at the second stop.
 This makes for an overall better experience of this unique and beautiful area.

 If you visit the second stop first, you can visit the first stop, the Grandstand, on your way out.
-The Grandstand is an island outcrop of rocks in the middle of Racetrack Playa.
+The Grandstand is an island outcrop of a rock formation in the middle of Racetrack Playa.
 It is a short 0.25 mile walk from the parking area to the Grandstand.

-During our time at the Playa, we saw many visitors only stop at the first stop, the Grandstand, before turning around and driving away.
+During our time at the Playa, we saw many park visitors only stop at the first stop, the Grandstand, before turning around and driving away.
 We opted to go to the second stop first, thinking that we could stop at the Grandstand on the drive back.
 Best decision!

 We spent most of our time on the Racetrack in the Southeastern part of the Playa.
 Buddy walked far out on the dry lake following the paths of the moving stones.
 Inspired by the beauty and solitude of the landscape, we created multiple Movement Postcards and spent hours on the Racetrack.
 We then visited the Grandstand, walking around the island, before eating lunch and driving to hike Ubehebe Crater.

 5. Be kind and gentle to the area

 Racetrack Playa is very fragile.
 Unfortunately, there is a lot of human destruction and damage in the area, especially near the Grandstand.
 There are tire marks, a lot of dried muddy footprints, and rocks that were clearly moved by humans.